Call For Papers: Twelfth Annual International Graduate Student Conference In Modern Greek Studies

 We invite submissions from doctoral candidates who are enrolled as graduate students at the time of the conference and are at the final stages of their dissertation work.

-- a cover letter (one page, maximum) reflecting on how the proposed paper relates to the dissertation-in-progress, and situating the applicant’s research within his/her academic field(s);
+- cover letter (one page, maximum) reflecting on how the proposed paper relates to the dissertation-in-progress, and situating the applicant’s research within his/her academic field(s)

-- the applicant's contact information (name, current affiliation, postal and e-mail addresses, tel. nos.);
+- applicant's contact information (name, current affiliation, postal and e-mail addresses, tel. nos.)

-- the name and e-mail address of one academic referee.
+- name and e-mail address of an academic referee

 Receipt of all submissions will be acknowledged.
-Applicants will be notified by Monday, March 4, 2019 regarding acceptance.
-Participants will be expected to submit the full text of their papers by Friday, April 5, 2019.
+Applicants will be notified by Monday, March 2, 2020 regarding acceptance.
+Participants will be expected to submit the full text of their papers by Friday, April 10, 2020.
 Papers will be pre-circulated among speakers, chairs, and respondents.
+Papers should be in English and presentations must not exceed 30 minutes.

 Kathleen Crown, Humanities